 Garden Rescue is a staple on daytime TV.
 The BBC show sees Charlie Dimmock, Harry and David Rich – also known as The Rich Brothers – transform outdoor spaces to create the perfect gardens for those in need.
-But it seems that the show isn't all smooth sailing for the experts.
-In an interview last year, Charlie explained how taking on the some of the bigger landscape projects can often reveal some major issues for her and the team.

 MORE: Garden Rescue star Charlie Dimmock's secret heartache